Discover more from Jeff Einstein 2.0

+In the past few generations we’ve gone from the fear of God to the fear of everything except God.
 When the certain uncertainty of life surrenders to manufactured insecurity and fear, freedom sometimes becomes an overwhelming burden.
-At that point, many of us seek to exchange it for some authority that will offer the equivalent of parental succor and safety.
+That burden becomes the authoritarian’s opportunity.
+Eventually, many of us will seek to exchange it for some authority that will offer the equivalent of parental succor and safety.
 From my essay, Better Safe But Sorry…

 Freedom is a spiritual life force.
 The manufactured urge to swap freedom for safety, here and in other Western democracies, represents a spiritual crisis of Biblical proportion — just as it did in the former Soviet Union and still does in Communist China, North Korea and Cuba.
 It reflects a premeditated and deliberate elimination of religious faith, and — in the absence of faith — gives rise to a nihilistic dearth of hope.

-The global elite instantly recognized the immense commercial and corporatist potential of narcissistic identity politics as institutional policy in the Great Age of Addiction.
+The immense commercial and corporatist potential of narcissistic identity politics as institutional policy in the Great Age of Addiction did not go unnoticed by the new global theocrats.
 They wasted no time, and set out to enshrine a new state religion: polytheistic narcissism — where every aggrieved subculture is comprised of individual child-gods, each with a distinct set of personalized commandments and pronouns for everyone else to follow.
 Without blinking, every major American institution — private and public alike — immediately codified the new religion and took a knee in devout supplication.

-In the current secular theocracy, Enlightenment ideals like due process, individual liberty, and personal accountability cannot be tolerated — precisely why we have redefined them as enemies of the state.
-They — along with other anchor tenants of Western Judeo-Christian tradition — find themselves unceremoniously sacrificed to the new gods of digital scale at every institutional level, replaced instead by the false security, unaccountability, and atomized demands of collective fealty.
-All under the increasingly incoherent and endless religious edicts of polytheistic narcissism — kind of what happens when Lord of the Flies meets Animal Farm.
+In the current secular theocracy, Enlightenment ideals like due process, individual liberty, and personal accountability cannot be tolerated, precisely why we have redefined them as enemies of the state.
+They — along with other anchor tenants of Western Judeo-Christian tradition like hard work, self-sacrifice and deferred gratification — find themselves unceremoniously surrendered to the new gods of digital scale at every institutional level, replaced instead by the false security, unaccountability, and atomized demands of collective fealty.
+All under the increasingly incoherent and endless religious edicts of polytheistic narcissism.

 Under the new state religion, democracy and privacy become just two more personal offenses to set right or eliminate entirely.
 The global elites — the high priests of polytheistic narcissism and their Young Turk crusaders — don’t fear the threats against democracy and privacy as much as they fear the threats to their power and hegemony from democracy and privacy.

 Of course, once we are all infantilized, once the power elites turn us all into children, they no longer need our consent.
-At that point, everything they do is for our own good — and only because they say so.
+But only because they say so.

 Confronted with the threat of a liberating populist class movement, totalitarians and aspiring totalitarians will do anything and everything in their power to co-op it if they can — or destroy it entirely if they can’t.
 Consider the fates of the two most recent American populist class movements: the progressive populists who rallied behind Bernie Sanders as the Sanderistas in 2016 and 2020, and the conservative class populists who — along with large numbers of disaffected and long-neglected blue-collar Democrats — emerged as MAGA under Donald Trump.

-While both populist class movements — the Sanderistas and MAGA — shared the core Enlightenment principles of classic Jeffersonian liberalism, only one survived the initial wrath of the global elite intact: MAGA.
+While both populist class movements — the Sanderistas and MAGA — shared the core Enlightenment principles of classic Jeffersonian liberalism up to a point, only one survived the initial wrath of the global elite intact: MAGA.
 Where once-progressive academics, corporate media, the technomedia cartel and the Democratic Party had turned their backs on the working class years earlier, MAGA supporters — the undereducated Bible-and-gun-clinging deplorables — embraced it.
 The reason was simple: most MAGA supporters — unlike the mostly affluent coastal elites who oppose and condemn them — actually are working class.